Easy Guide to Adding a Cookie Banner to Your Website

 You can place your cookie banner wherever you want, as long as it's visible enough to attract readers' attention and get informed consent.

-Now for the fun part — how you can create a cookie consent banner for your website.
+Now for the fun part: creating a cookie consent banner for your website.

 Using a simple interface, you'll be able to customize your banner's: